javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread-operator/article.md

 - `Object.assign(dest, src1, ..., srcN)` -- copies properties from `src1..N` into `dest`.
 - ...and so on.

 In this chapter we'll learn how to do the same.
-And, more importantly, how to feel comfortable working with such functions and arrays.
+And also, how to pass arrays to such functions as parameters.

 ## Rest parameters `...`